|Number Of Contracts||94||98||86||83||74||66||73||72|

 Source: Processor Information Returns

-Ontario processing tomatoes are primarily grown in the field, whereas tomatoes destined for fresh markets are grown within one of the many greenhouses here in Ontario.
-100% of the tomatoes grown in Canada for processing are produced in Ontario.
-The main growing area in Southwestern Ontario is Kent and Essex Counties, where a unique combination of climate and soil has created an area ideally suited to the production of processing tomatoes.
+The main growing area in Southwestern Ontario is Kent and Essex Counties where a unique combination of climate and soil has created an area ideally suited to the production of processing tomatoes.

 Processing tomatoes are grown for three end uses: paste, whole peel, or juice.
 Paste will go on to be further processed into ketchup and sauces or will be canned along with whole peel products and juice.
 All tomatoes are processed less then 24 hours after harvest to ensure the product is as fresh as possible.
 There are approximately 6 processing plants in the region to allow for this quick delivery and processing.
 Neighbors in certain areas will coordinate planting and harvest with each other to be able to share transport resources and ensure all products make it to the factory.
 Additionally, growers are regulated on when they can deliver products, ensuring there is never any waste due to an influx in delivery.